Durham's Best Coffee Spots

 We know what you're thinking — so many urban places have a co-op market.
 But you're never been to one like this.
 The Durham co-op invites you to shop your values; their offerings are responsibly sourced and many of their warm beverages are handmade on-site.
 The shop feels more like a slightly fluorescent living room, with families, free samples, and plenty of areas to cozy up with a warm mug.

-Nolia, which also opened this summer, is all about family.
+Nolia, which also opened last summer, is all about family.
 This family-run coffee shop near Golden Belt is committed to blending great coffee and creating a kid-friendly space … while offering a relaxing and enjoyable spot for their caregivers.

 Nestled between the storefronts frequented by students, locals, and visitors alike, this glass-front coffee shop is exactly what we're talking about when we say R&R is yours to experience this season.